Lucsantosg/CloudLogAnalysis/how-to/manage-logs/deleting_logs.md

 2. Run the *status* command to see the logs that are available in Log Collection at the account level.

     ```
-    bx cf logging status  -a
+    ibmcloud cf logging status  -a
     ```
     {: codeblock}

     For example,

     ```
-    $ bx cf logging status -a
+    $ ibmcloud cf logging status -a
     +------------+--------+-------+--------------------+------------+
     |    DATE    |  COUNT | SIZE  |       TYPES        | SEARCHABLE |
     +------------+--------+-------+--------------------+------------+